Carbon Fiber Manufacturing Techniques in Bicycles, Article 1 of 3

 Like all ingredients, carbon needs to be stored and maintained properly to maintain quality.
 When it comes to raw materials, a very small percentage of bike builders use a “RTM” (Resin Transfer Mold) based system where dry carbon fiber is injected with resin during the actual molding process.
 However, most builders use “Pre-preg” carbon.
 In its raw form, pre-preg is carbon fiber that has been pre-impregnated with resin and is stored in sheets that are ready for the builder to cut, lay-up, shape and cure into the end product.
 Prior to use, pre-preg carbon fiber needs to be stored in a controlled environment that is below 0 degrees Celsius to prevent premature curing of the resin.
 In addition to proper storage, if the assembler does not use care to keep the work area, cutting tools or molds contamination free, the final product will be compromised.

 Ingredients only become a cake after proper mixing and baking and carbon structures only achieve their potential when the resin and carbon fiber are layed-up and cured ideally.
-It is quicker and less expensive to minimize engineering and limit heat and pressure treatment.
+It is quicker and less expensive to minimize engineering and limit heat and pressure treatment processes when building with carbon.
 While a rideable frame may still result, a poorly engineered frame that is improperly treated will not be as strong or ride the same as a frame that is well engineered and properly treated.
 Frequently, part of what you pay for in a higher grade carbon frame is not only better grade materials, but also the assurance that the frame was engineered and manufactured using refined and proven processes that minimize contamination and maximize the integrity and ride quality of the materials.

 In the end, an aerospace grade frame only results if aerospace grade materials, aerospace grade engineering and aerospace grade assembly processes are all used simultaneously.
 If one frame/bike costs more than another, it is likely because it was built using higher grade materials and/or more refined and controlled processes.
 Shop intelligently and remember, the best made bike in the world will not do much for you if it does not fit you well.
-Have a professional fit and geometry search done first and then consider the quality and ride of only those options that fit you well.
+Have a professional fit and rider matched bike search done first and then consider the quality and ride of only those options that fit you well.

 In the next article, we will bite into carbon fiber quality, grading methods, and the murky marketing that often surrounds the subject.